 First, the ECB must receive comparable, reliable and up-to-date statistical information which is collected under comparable terms and conditions throughout the euro area.
-Although the data are collected in a decentralised way by national central banks in accordance with Articles 5.1 and 5.2 of the Statute and, as far as necessary, in combination with further statistical requirements for Community or national purposes, a sufficient degree of harmonisation and compliance with minimum reporting standards is required in view of the need to establish a reliable statistical basis for the definition and conduct of the single monetary policy.
+Although the data are collected in a decentralised way by NCBs in accordance with Articles 5.1 and 5.2 of the Statute and, as far as necessary, in combination with further statistical requirements for Community or national purposes, a sufficient degree of harmonisation and compliance with minimum reporting standards is required in view of the need to establish a reliable statistical basis for the definition and conduct of the single monetary policy.

-Second, the reporting obligations set out in Regulation ECB/2001/13 must observe the principles of transparency and legal certainty.
-The reason for this is that said Regulation is binding in its entirety and directly applicable throughout the euro area.
-It imposes obligations directly on natural and legal persons on which the ECB may impose sanctions whenever the ECB's reporting requirements are not fulfilled (see Article 7 of Council Regulation (EC) No 2533/98.
-The reporting obligations are therefore clearly defined and any discretion exercised by the ECB when verifying or
+Second, the reporting obligations set out in Regulation ECB/2008/32 must observe the principles of transparency and legal certainty.
+The reason for this is that that Regulation is binding in its entirety and directly applicable throughout the euro area.
+It imposes obligations directly on natural and legal persons on which the ECB may impose sanctions whenever the ECB's reporting requirements are not fulfilled (see Article 7 of Regulation (EC) No 2533/98).
+The reporting obligations are therefore clearly defined and any discretion exercised by the ECB when verifying or compulsorily collecting statistical information follows identifiable principles.
+Third, the ECB must minimise the reporting burden involved, in conformity with the statistical principles that govern the development, production and dissemination of statistics by the ESCB (see Article 3(a) of Regulation (EC) No 2533/98).
+These principles are further defined in the public commitment on European statistics by the ESCB, as published on the ECB's website.